Set up the SnapTool external snapshots manager

 The SnapTool is an external snapshots manager that enables scheduled snapshots and automatic operations

-WEKA provides an external snapshots manager named SnapTool, enabling scheduled snapshots for your WEKA cluster.
+WEKA provides an external snapshots manager called SnapTool, allowing you to schedule and manage snapshots for your WEKA cluster efficiently.

-Set the number of snapshot copies to retain per schedule.
+Set the number of snapshot copies to retain for each schedule.

-Access a Web Status GUI to view the snapshot schedules, upload and download queue, , locator IDs for successfully uploaded snapshots, and logs.
-The default URL is
+Access a Web Status GUI to view snapshot schedules, upload/download queues, locator IDs for uploaded snapshots, and logs.
+The default URL is http://<snaptool server hostname/IP>:8090.

-The SnapTool runs on any Linux-based physical server (or VM).
-All communication with the WEKA cluster is done by an IP connection only to a WEKA host using the WEKA REST API.
+The SnapTool runs on any Linux-based physical server or VM, communicating with the WEKA cluster via an IP connection to a WEKA host using the WEKA REST API.
+It can be installed as a systemd service or within a Docker container.

 If you have deployed the WMS, follow the procedure in:Deploy monitoring tools using the WEKA Management Station (WMS).
 Otherwise, continue with this workflow.